 No matter how excited I was to spend Christmas by myself in a completely new city, there was no denying I was also really nervous.
 The friend I would be with left two days before I did, so I travelled to Dublin by myself to catch my plane.
 Thankfully it’s a short flight from Dublin to London, just across the water, and I was there in no time.

 I arrived late Christmas Eve, the city already dark, festive lights twinkling in the crowded streets.
 After checking into my hostel, I wandered around in search of food and excitement.
-I found an old family owned Italian restaurant, and spent my evening there eating pasta, drinking tea, and listening to jazz music while taking in the city.
-It was almost overwhelming, fully appreciating my situation, but it was an incredibly beautiful moment by myself and one of my favorite memories of the trip.
+I found an old family-owned Italian restaurant and spent my evening there eating pasta, drinking tea, and listening to jazz music while taking in the city.
+It was almost overwhelming, fully appreciating my situation, but it was an incredibly beautiful moment by myself and one of my favourite memories of the trip.

 Christmas day dawned bright and early, and with most stores and public transportation closed, I set off on foot, spending literally the whole day out exploring London’s parks, monuments, and iconic spots.
 (I checked my pedometer and I walked fourteen miles.)
 I ended my adventures at Big Ben, fulfilling my childhood Peter Pan dream.

 Christmas dinner: crackers and mince pies